aws-games/cloud-game-development-toolkit/samples/README.md

-# Cloud Game Development Samples
+# Cloud Game Development Toolkit Samples

-The Terraform configurations contained in this directory demonstrate the use of the modules contained in the **CGD Toolkit**, and integrations with other common AWS workloads and services.
-Each sample architecture will provide its own documentation and instructions that follows the template below:
+Samples represent a reference implementation that can be deployed to solve for a specific use-case or workload.
+These are Terraform configurations and integrations with other common AWS workloads and services.
+Each sample will provide its own documentation and instructions that follows the template below:

 #### 1) Predeployment